carpentries/pointers/docs/index.md

 nav_exclude: true
 ---

-# Pointers Home
+# Pointers: Open Datasets for (Data Science) Education

-This repository hosts the home page and submission reviews for [Pointers, a Zenodo community collecting datasets that are intended for use in education][pointers-zenodo].
+This website is the portal to access and submit to Pointers - an open library of datasets and supporting material for teaching data science concepts in a workshop setting.

 The project is a collaboration between [the Academic Data Science Alliance (ADSA)][adsa-home] and [The Carpentries][carpentries-home].